Niger: Sultanate of Aïr (15th century–1906)

 In c.
 1449 in the north of what is now Niger, the Sultanate of Aïr was founded by Sultan Ilisawan, based in Agadez.
-Formerly a trading post inhabited by a mixture of Hausa and Tuaregs, it grew as a strategic position on the Trans-Saharan trade routes.
+Formerly a trading post inhabited by a mixture of Hausa and Tuaregs, it grew as a strategic position on the trans-Saharan trade routes.
 In 1515, Aïr was conquered by Songhai, remaining a part of that empire until its collapse in 1591.
 In the following centuries, it "seems that the sultanate entered a decline" marked by internecine wars and clan conflicts.
 When Europeans began exploring the region in the 19th century, most of Agadez lay in ruins and was taken over by the French.

-Kanem–Bornu Empire (700s–1700s)
+Kanem–Bornu Empire (8th–19th century)

 To the east, the Kanem–Bornu Empire dominated the region around Lake Chad for a period.
 It was founded by the Zaghawa around the 8th century and based in Njimi, north-east of the lake.
 The kingdom gradually expanded, including during the rule of the Sayfawa dynasty which began in c.
 1075 under Mai (king) Hummay.
-The kingdom reached its greatest extent in the 1200s, partly due to the effort of Mai Dunama Dibbalemi (r.
-1210–1259), and grew "richer" from its control of some Trans-Saharan trade routes; most of eastern and south-eastern Niger, including Bilma and Kaouar, was under Kanem's control in this period.
+The kingdom reached its greatest extent in the 13th century, partly due to the effort of Mai Dunama Dibbalemi, and grew "richer" from its control of some trans-Saharan trade routes; most of eastern and south-eastern Niger, including Bilma and Kaouar, was under Kanem's control in this period.
 Islam had been introduced to the kingdom by Arab traders from the 11th century, gaining more converts over the following centuries.
-Attacks by the Bulala people in the 14th century forced Kanem to shift westwards of Lake Chad where it became known as the Bornu Empire ruled from its capital Ngazargamu on what is later the Niger-Nigeria border.
-Bornu "prospered" during the rule of Mai Idris Alooma (r. circa 1575–1610) and re-conquered most of the "traditional lands" of Kanem, hence the designation 'Kanem–Bornu' for the empire.
-By the 17th century and into the 18th the Bornu kingdom had entered a "period of decline", shrinking back to its Lake Chad heartland.
+Attacks by the Bulala people in the 14th century forced Kanem to shift westwards of Lake Chad where it became known as the Bornu Empire ruled from its capital Ngazargamu.
+Bornu prospered during the rule of Mai Idris Alooma (r. circa 1575–1610) and re-conquered most of the "traditional lands" of Kanem, hence the designation 'Kanem–Bornu' for the empire.
+By the 18th century the Bornu kingdom had entered a period of decline, shrinking back to its Lake Chad heartland.

 Circa 1730–40 a group of Kanuri settlers led by Mallam Yunus left Kanem and founded the Sultanate of Damagaram, centred on the town of Zinder.
 The sultanate remained nominally subject to the Borno Empire until the reign of Sultan Tanimoune Dan Souleymane in the 19th century, who declared independence and initiated a phase of expansion.
 The sultanate managed to resist the advance of the Sokoto Caliphate (see below), and was later captured by the French in 1899.